bhowell2/debouncer/README.md

 });
 ```

-### Run Immediately and Run Last (`runImmediatelyAndRunLast`)
+### Run Immediately and Run Last (`addRunImmediatelyAndRunLast(...)`)
-This is provided out of convenience so the user can always make the same call and does not have to make conditional calls.
+This is provided out of convenience so the user can always make the same call and does not have to make conditional
-It would be the same as calling `runImmediately` and then when another task for the given event arrives calling `runLast`,
+calls.
+It would be the same as calling `addRunImmediately` and then when another task for the given event arrives
-but avoids the user having to keep track of whether or not they need to call `runImmediately` or `runLast`.
+calling `addRunLast`, but avoids the user having to keep track of whether or not they need to call `addRunImmediately`
+or `addRunLast`.

 ```java
 Debouncer debouncer = new Debouncer(1);